shinomineko/k8s/k8s.md

 --

-If some set of pods (let's call them "backends") provides things to other pods (let's call them "frontend"), how do the frontends keep track of which IP to connect to?
+If some set of pods (let's call them "backends") provides things to other pods (let's call them "frontends"), how do the frontends keep track of which IP to connect to?

 ---